bbglab/oncodrivefml/docs/source/workflow.rst

 Regions
    File containing the regions for the analysis.
-   Only mutations that fall in these regions are analysed and only these genomic positions they defined are used for simulation.
+   Only mutations that fall in these regions are analysed and only the genomic positions defined in this file are used for the simulation.

    You can define your own regions file based on your criteria.
 You can check